Feynmannnn/discount/README.md

 This project uses GitHub Actions for continuous integration.
 The CI pipeline:
 - Builds the project
 - Runs unit tests
-- Triggers on push to main and pull requests
+- Triggers on push to master and pull requests